November 7, 2024

 That way you can repurpose highly engaging content – expanding on an idea, changing the format from static post to Reel – and replicate your past success again and again.

 On a monthly basis, keep track of your overall engagement rate per post and average engagement on reach to see if those numbers are moving in the right direction.
+You can monitor these KPIs on Iconosquare among over 100 other metrics.

 Before you try to employ any other tactics to increase your engagement rate, it’s vital that you know exactly what makes your audience tick.